-In 2012, at 46 years old, I was diagnosed with stage 3 IDC HER2+ in my right breast.
+In 2012, at 46-years-old, I was diagnosed with stage 3 IDC HER2+ breast cancer in my right breast.
 I did my chemo/radiation and herceptin.

 Long story short, I almost made it to my 5 years clear.

-In October 2016, my right breast again became itchy/red/sore and very swollen and then dimply or fleur d’orange.
-I think is how they say it.
-Anyways, I was diagnosed again with breast cancer, a very aggressive cancer.
+In October 2016, my right breast again became itchy/red/sore and very swollen and then dimply or “peau d’orange” (I think is how they say it).
+Anyway, I was diagnosed again with breast cancer, a very aggressive cancer.

 So this time, chemo before surgery was an option or another year of Herceptin.
 Following that would be radiation.
-Again which my doctors were unsure of the long term effects because it was under the 5 year mark from the first (28 treatments) in 2012 and now another 26 treatments in 2016 but the good out weighed the bad.
+My doctors were unsure of the long-term effects because it was under the 5 year mark from the first 28 treatments in 2012, and now I would have another 26 treatments in 2016, but the good outweighed the bad.

-When it came time to talk to the surgeon, I had already decided to have a double mastectomy (I new the one breast had to go already).
+When it came time to talk to the surgeon, I had already decided to have a double mastectomy (I knew the one breast had to go already).
 I also decided not to have reconstruction surgery.

-My surgeon didn’t want to do the double mastectomy but I told him if he wouldn’t, I would find another who would so he agreed to do the surgery.
+My surgeon didn’t want to do the double mastectomy, but I told him if he wouldn’t do it, I would find another who would so he agreed to do the surgery.

 It was nice to get my dogs home from the kennel where a very good friend looked after them during my treatment and while I got back to normal.